210119-java-enterprise/javelin_p1/README.md

 of join and where clauses.
 Javelin currently only works with PostgreSQL databases.

-This project should not be considered a substitute for an enterprise-level ORM, as this ORM does not provide full protection from SQL injection and other methods of attack on a database.
+This project should not be considered a substitute for an enterprise-level ORM, as this ORM does not provide full protection from SQL injection and other possible methods of attack on a database.

 This project was created as a part of training with Revature.